lawrencefeng17/PRC-Watermark/README.md

 * The rejection rate is too high, at around 40% when watermarking bit by bit.
 * Instead, we take inspiration from GM24 and use a bucket-based approach.
 * We hash the vocabulary into two buckets, then perform a biased sample in favor of the bucket indicated by the PRC-bit.
-* The problem is that most texted generated is not 2048 tokens.
+* The problem is that most text generated is not 2048 tokens.

 #### Practicalities of quality LLM generation

 * In practice, top-p or top-k sampling is used to avoid degenerate text.
-The current theretical approaches rely on sampling from the full token distribution, but this is not practical.
+The current theoretical approaches rely on sampling from the full token distribution, but this is not practical.
 While distribution preserving, it doesn't actually produce quality text.
 * I'm currently experimenting with thresholding the distribution in a top-p style, combining it with the bucket-based approach by GM24.